 CCL citizen volunteers lobby legislators, the press and the public, listening to all perspectives, building respectful working relationships, providing useful, factual information, and working to build a coalition of support for a transition to clean fuels.
 Joseph Robertson was a CCL volunteer from 2010 to 2014 and is now CCL’s Global Strategy Director.

 The Geoversiv Foundation is a nonprofit charitable foundation, based in Minneapolis, Minnesota.
 The Foundation exists to support and empower innovative projects oriented toward achieving social good, through promotion of:

 - climate solutions,

 - expansion of the civic space.

-The Citizens’ Climate Engagement Network is a new global framework to support and expand direct citizen and stakeholder engagement in the intergovernmental climate negotiating process.
+The Citizens’ Climate Engagement Network global framework to support and expand direct citizen and stakeholder engagement in the intergovernmental climate negotiating process.
 It is the main achievement of the Pathway to Paris project—which was developed by Citizens’ Climate Education with the support of Citizens’ Climate Lobby volunteers, in collaboration with the UN Millennium Campaign and the World We Want platform.